neuronsimulator/nrn/docs/python/visualization/rvarplt.rst

-.. method:: RangeVarPlot.list
+.. method:: RangeVarPlot.list(sectionlist)

-    Syntax:
-        ``rvp.list(sectionlist)``

-    Description:
     append the path of sections to the :class:`SectionList` object argument.